jcreamer898/UploadTextDocSearch/README.md

 ### Features
 - File Uploader that renders onto the UI for editing.
-- Can replace instance of a string within a text and resaved.
+- Can replace instance of a string within a text and re-saved.

 ### Built with